keirstaple/CSSWeek3/README.md

 ## Technologies Used

-_{This page was created using the HTML, CSS, and Javascript languages, as well as the Bootstrap and jQuery libraries.
-Spec tests were run using Mocha and Chai.}_
+_{This page was created using HTML, CSS and Sass.
+Bourbon's mixin library was used, as well as its Neat subsidiary}_

 ### License